profkosmosic/chip8-emulator-c/README.md

 # CHIP-8 EMULATOR
 CHIP-8 emulator written in C and using the SDL2 library.<br/>
-You can learn more about the CHIP-8 here: https://en.wikipedia.org/wiki/CHIP-8<br/>
+You can learn more about the CHIP-8 here: https://en.wikipedia.org/wiki/CHIP-8
-The emulator has only been tested on Windows so far but I do plan on porting it over to macOS and Linux at some point as well.
 ## INSTALLATION INSTRUCTIONS
 - You'll need to download and set up <a href="https://sourceforge.net/projects/mingw-w64/files/">**MinGW**</a> if you haven't already.
 - Download the <a href="https://github.com/libsdl-org/SDL/releases/tag/release-2.24.2">**SDL2 Development Library(MinGW32)**</a> and unzip it.